DFE-Digital/find-a-tuition-partner/docs/runbooks/import-tuition-partner-data.md

 1. Navigate to the `Quality Assured` folder in the ntp Google Drive
 2. Use the down arrow menu in the breadcrumb to download all the files
-3. Remove any existing files in the `DataImporter\Data` directory
+3. Remove any existing files in the `Infrastructure\Data` directory
-4. Extract the contents of the downloaded `Quality Assured` folder into the `DataImporter\Data` directory.
+4. Extract the contents of the downloaded `Quality Assured` folder into the `Infrastructure\Data` directory.
 The .xlsx files should not be in a subdirectory of that folder
 5. Follow the steps below for a local or cloud deployment

 ### Local deployment